shukriadams/arewedown/README.md

 - Runs on low-spec hardware like the Raspberry Pi 3.
 - Built-in dashboard will run on almost any browser on low-spec device, ideal for older Raspberry Pi's in kiosk mode.

-*Please note*
+*Please note :*

-- Never exposure *Are We Down?* to the public internet - use it behind a firewall/router at all times!
+- Never expose *Are We Down?* to the public internet - use it behind a firewall/router at all times!
 - *Are We Down?* is not supported or tested on Windows.

 ## Setup in Docker